 Hangovers happen because, well, you drink too much, but also because you’re dehydrated.
-For every glass of pinot noir or shot of tequila you drink at your best friend’s cocktail party, have two glasses of filtered water to match.
+For every glass of pinot noir or a shot of tequila, you drink at your best friend’s cocktail party, have two glasses of filtered water to match.
 You’ll meet your water quota and the water will put the brakes on the booze.
 You’ll thank me in the morning.

 Related: 5 Big Benefits of Drinking Water

 You’ve reached an excruciating dilemma: Go for that second apple cinnamon pasty or respect yourself in the morning.

 What should you do?
 Proceed to the bathroom or nearest private space immediately.
 You’re going to need to have that talk with yourself in the mirror.
 Are you going to let a wimpy pastry be your undoing?